Second Mutai: Maasai-British relations

 In the late 1880s, the Imperial British East Africa Company (IBEAC) increasingly came into contact with the Maasai.
 Relations between the British and the Maasai grew close as co-operation offered benefits to both sides.
 In 1893 the Maasai asked Frank Hall, the British commander at Fort Smith, to mediate a truce between local Maasai and the Kikuyu and later that year, over three hundred Maasai survivors of a raid sought protection at Fort Smith.
 In 1895, the British government took over the possessions of the IBEAC and established the East Africa Protectorate over its former territories.
-The following year, they begun construction of the Uganda Railway.
+The following year, they began construction of the Uganda Railway.
 The British, hampered by a lack of money and troops, were unable to risk antagonising the Maasai who controlled their lines of communication.
 The government therefore adopted a policy of appeasement towards the Maasai, using warriors in expeditions and for security on the railway and in return they offered military protection which allowed the Maasai to replenish their herds from raids on neighbouring tribes.

 After 1900, the interests of the British and the Maasai began to diverge.
 With the completion of the railway the British no longer feared their lines of communication being disrupted, taxation was introduced in the Protectorate providing the government a regular source of income, and a permanent military force was instituted in 1902.
 For the Maasai, the end of the War of Morijo resulted in greater stability within their community, and cattle herds had largely been replenished.
 The government passed a series of measures signalling the end of their arrangement with the Maasai tribe, including forbidding unofficial looting, discontinuing the policy of raising levies and issuing a strict code of conduct for punitive expeditions.